-Greece: Joint investments of EDPR and Ellaktor in wind power projects23.
-October 2020. / SEE Energy News
+Greece: Joint investments of EDPR and Ellaktor in wind power projects, SEE Energy News

 In order to increase their renewable energy portfolio in Greece, Ellaktor Group and EDP Renewables have established a strategic partnership with a plan to invest one billion euros over the next four to five years in the development of wind farms with a total capacity of 900 MW.